Permissions

 )

-// Query the dependency table (requires permission in manifest)
+// Query the dependency table (requires the permission entry shown above)

 const credentials = await client.query(`SELECT * FROM ${depTable}`)